kritlunkad/krishi-drishti-backend/README.md

   We used the open-source Llama 3.2 (1B parameter) model, fine-tuned using the Hugging Face KisanVani dataset.
 The KisanVani dataset is specifically focused on Indian agriculture, so we used it to ensure the model's responses are highly relevant for Indian farmers.
 The resulting model is named `agriculture-qa-fast` and is integrated into our chatbot to answer farmers' queries.

 - **Plant Disease Detection:**
-  For image-based disease detection, we used a Hugging Face pre-trained MobileNet model.
+  For image-based disease detection, we used the Hugging Face model [`linkanjarad/mobilenet_v2_1.0_224-plant-disease-identification`](https://huggingface.co/linkanjarad/mobilenet_v2_1.0_224-plant-disease-identification), a pre-trained MobileNetV2 model.
+This model is lightweight and works efficiently offline, making it ideal for resource-constrained environments.

 - **Translation:**
   For English↔Hindi translation, we used Argos Translate and exposed FastAPI endpoints for translation.